Plastic Wastes: The silent killer Nigerians love

-The government says it intends to create an enabling environment for private waste recyclers as part of the programme and creates collection of PET bottles at Surulere, Apapa Road, Isolo and others places where house-to-house collection of PET is encouraged.
+The government says it intends to create an enabling environment for private waste recyclers as part of the programme and creates a collection of PET bottles at Surulere, Apapa Road, Isolo, and other places where the house-to-house collection of PET is encouraged.

 The entrance of the Blue Box initiative, the LAWMA official maintains, has heralded a new dawn in how people manage wastes in Lagos, as plastic wastes usually dumped at various landfills are now being extracted for recycling purposes.

 According to her, Lagos State is expanding exponentially with an estimate of about 10 people leaving and 80 people coming every hour.